Subscribe

 Demo

-Our tier list is subject to change with every agent update, so we’ll keep updating this story to reflect the meta as it changes.
+Our tier list below is subject to change with every agent update.
+We’ll keep updating this story to reflect the meta as it changes.

-B Tier Phoenix, Neon, Skye, KAY/O, Fade, Sova, Brimstone, Deadlock
+B Tier Phoenix, Neon, Skye, KAY/O, Fade, Sova, Brimstone, Astra, Clove Cypher, Deadlock, Killjoy

-C Tier Iso, Breach, Astra, Viper, Vyse, Chamber, Sage
+C Tier Iso, Yoru, Waylay, Breach, Astra, Viper, Chamber, Sage

 D Tier Reyna, Yoru, Harbor